-The public comment period for this conformity determination will commence on or about April 29, 2022.
+The public comment period for this conformity determination commenced on May 2, 2022.
 During the 21-day public comment period, any comments received will be incorporated into this TIP.
 This process will allow sufficient opportunity for public comment and for the MPO board to review the draft document.
-The public comment period will close on or about May 20, 2022, and the Boston Region MPO is expected to endorse this air quality conformity determination on May 26, 2022.
+The public comment period will close on May 23, 2022, and the Boston Region MPO is expected to endorse this air quality conformity determination on May 26, 2022.
 These procedures comply with the associated federal requirements.